jadecobra/python_tdd_exercises/source/functions/functions_positional_and_keyword.rst

 refactor: make it better
 *****************************************************************************

 Hold on a second.
-This looks exactly like what I did in ``test_functions_with_positional_arguments``.
+This looks exactly like what I did in ``test_functions_w_positional_arguments``.
 I cannot tell from the :doc:`function signature </functions/functions>` which argument is positional and which is a keyword argument and do not want to wait for the function to fail when I send in values to find out

 * I make the :doc:`signature </functions/functions>` of ``accepts_positional_and_keyword_arguments`` to have a default value for the keyword argument